 Save the ramps!
 Eat the field garlic!

 I collected this bunch of the invasive onions - often called lawn chives - in Inwood last weekend.
-We ate them in pasta Alfredo and in the pan juices of a roast chicken.
+We ate them in a wild pasta Alfredo and in the pan juices of a roast chicken.
 Some of the greens will go into a loaf of cheese bread for a walk I am leading in Central Park this Saturday.

 At Wholefoods in Gowanus I saw some sad, skinny, limp little ramps retailing at $11.99/lb.
 This was a week ago.
 The smallest ones were pencil-thin.
 There ought to be a minimum size requirement for ramps, like with fish and lobsters.
 Ramps (Allium tricoccum, an indigenous plant) grow very slowly, and are being overharvested in many wild areas.
+They are listed as vulnerable in NY.

 The ideal way to deal with a patch of ramps is to harvest a leaf from each of several clumps - the leaves are packed with flavour, and very tender.
 And if you must collect a bulb, pick the fattest in the clump, and slice it just above the root.
 This takes more time for you, the ravenous forager, but it allows the rest of the clump to keep on trucking, rather than being rampocided into wild food memory.